zhihao1021/pd2-ticket-v2/backend/README.md

         - Status Code: `200`
         - The content of file.
     - Error Response:
-        - Ticket not found
+        - Ticket file not found
-            - Description: The ticket or user you are querying is not exist.
+            - Description: The file does not exist.
-            - Status Code: `404`
+            - Status Code: `400`
         - Permission denied
             - Description: The file path you are querying is illegal.
             - Status Code: `403`
-        - Ticket file not found
+        - Ticket not found
-            - Description: The file does not exist.
+            - Description: The ticket or user you are querying is not exist.
             - Status Code: `404`

 - #### 🔒 GET `/ticket/{user_id}/{ticket_id}/download`